 set_frame_size 600 300 place boomerang1 0 0 place boomerang2 0 $boomerang1__HEIGHT place boomerang3 0 $boomerang1__HEIGHT*2 place boomerang4 0 $boomerang1__HEIGHT*3 animate_3000 move boomerang1 600-$boomerang1__WIDTH - && move easein boomerang2 600-$boomerang1__WIDTH - && move easeout boomerang3 600-$boomerang1__WIDTH - && move easeinout boomerang4 600-$boomerang1__WIDTH -

 Just look at the example above.
-They all reach destination at the same time, but acceleration is different.
+They all reach their destination at the same time, but acceleration is different.
 Actually it is how easing works anyway: CSS in browser or any other animation tool.
-With scriptimate it is just easier to see.
+Scriptimate makes it easier to see.

-Groups which allow you to implement independent scenarious
+Groups that allow you to implement independent scenarios

 All videos shown above are very primitive, even if something happens in parallel it is defined within the same animation duration.
-In real animation task you might want to have different "scenrio lines" which should live their independent lives.
+In a real animation task, you might want to have different "scenario lines" which should live their independent lives.

 const $frameW=600 $frameH=300 set_frame_size $frameW $frameH place boomerang1 0 $boomerang1__HEIGHT/2 place boomerang2 0 $boomerang1__HEIGHT*3/2 define_group scenario1: animate_1000 move easein boomerang1 270 - animate_2000 move easeout boomerang1 $frameW-$boomerang1__WIDTH $frameH-$boomerang1__HEIGHT define_group scenario2: animate_1000 move boomerang2 250 - animate_1000 pause animate_1000 move boomerang2 $frameW-$boomerang1__WIDTH 0 run_groups_together scenario1 scenario2

-If you read the code you will see that the group called scenario1 controls life for blue boomerang and the group called scenario2 controls green boomerang life.
-Actually, it is not a constraint because you can even define a third group that will rotate both SVGs independently during all their lifetime:
+If you read the code you will see that the group called scenario1 controls life for the blue boomerang and the group called scenario2 controls life for the green boomerang.
+Actually, it is not a constraint because you can even define a third group that will rotate both SVGs independently during all their lifetime

 const $frameW=600 $frameH=300 set_frame_size $frameW $frameH place boomerang1 0 $boomerang1__HEIGHT/2 place boomerang2 0 $boomerang1__HEIGHT*3/2 define_group scenario1: animate_1000 move easein boomerang1 270 - animate_2000 move easeout boomerang1 $frameW-$boomerang1__WIDTH $frameH-$boomerang1__HEIGHT define_group scenario2: animate_1000 move boomerang2 250 - animate_1000 pause animate_1000 move boomerang2 $frameW-$boomerang1__WIDTH 0 define_group rotator: animate_3000 rotate boomerang1 360*4 && rotate boomerang2 360*5 run_groups_together scenario1 scenario2 rotator